 If you’re like me, you spend an unhealthy amount of time looking at fly fishing gear.
 Though you may not need that new seal disc drag fly reel or the matching blue backing, you still look, nonetheless.
 Those of us who tie tend to fall into the same routine, clicking that “What’s New” category in fly tying, to see the latest and greatest in the fly tying world.
 We do this knowing we probably won’t deviate far from the pheasant tails, hares ears, caddis, and simulators that overflow our boxes.
 Yet, these days, it seems like there are new products to be excited about; and unlike rods, reels, waders, and boots, fly tying materials often don’t break the bank.

-In the Spring issue, I reviewed some newly released fly tying products to see if they live up to the hype.
-Following are a few patterns I tied up in the process.
+In the Spring 2021 issue, Dana Harrison reviewed some newly released fly tying products to see if they live up to the hype.
+Following are a few patterns he tied up in the process.

 In this episode of RIO’s “How To” series, RIO R&D Product Manager Chris Walker explains how to fish sinking leaders.
 Sinking leaders (or VersiLeaders in the RIO stable) are great additions to a floating line to turn it into an instant, and temporary sink tip.
 Chris explains the difference between sinking leaders and sinking tips, how to attach the right amount of tippet to a sinking leader, and runs through the RIO portfolio of sink rates and VersiLeader options.